-Consuming probiotic-rich foods on a daily basis promotes a healthy digestive and immune health.
+Consuming probiotic-rich foods for gut health on a daily basis improves your digestive and immune health.
 While probiotic foods contain micronutrients, such as vitamins and minerals that support overall health, a probiotic supplement is always a nice way to bridge the gaps in your nutrition and promote healthy gut flora.
 All in all, it doesn’t hurt to do both to receive all the benefits and give yourself the best opportunity to live each day at your healthiest potential.
 The important thing?
 Eating probiotic-rich foods and taking your probiotic supplement, like PROBIOTIX from Swolverine, on a daily basis.

 Looking for a probiotic supplement to take daily?

 SWOLVERINE is an endurance athlete and active lifestyle brand.
 Made for the elite athlete, and the strong-willed our products were designed to fuel your athletic performance.
 We perform when you perform.